The only interesting answers are those which destroy the questions.

 This qualification allows students to enter a wide range of Art and Design Foundation and Degree courses and prepare them to work in the photographic industry.
 Recent students have also gone on to the most prestigious Photography degree courses in the world at Parson’s New School of design in New York.
 The A level qualification awarded also allows students to apply for a place at university for any course they choose from Medicine to Politics to Law to engineering.
 In other words, A level Photography is now recognised as an academic course as well as an artistic qualification.

 The A level is completed by Units 1 and 2, which each count for 50% of the A level.
 Unit 1 is a coursework portfolio based on a personal investigation of a concept, taking into consideration an aspect of contemporary or past photographic practice, and leading to finished pieces of work.
 Unit 2 is an externally set assignment on a theme set by the exam board, culminating in a 15 hour practical exam, in which students bring to full realisation their preparatory work.

 Photography at Brampton College offers a broad course in which candidates are introduced to a wide variety of techniques, such as analogue and digital photography, alternative printing processes, darkroom printing and studio practice.
 Throughout the two years, students will explore still life, portraiture, documentary, landscape and abstract photography.
 During the AS year, students are introduced to an integrated practical, critical and theoretical study using both analogue and digital photographic techniques.

 This consists of both group workshops and individual demonstrations and tutorials.
 This is supported by the use of sketchbooks, firsthand experience of relevant works of photography through museum and gallery visits and other appropriate support and research material.
-During the first half of the year, students have to respond to a variety of short practical briefs, which will allow them to gain the confidence needed in order to succeed in their final AS exam.
+During the first half of the year, students respond to a variety of short practical briefs, which will allow them to gain the confidence needed in order to succeed in their final AS exam.